-To further strengthen the contingent financial resources of the clearinghouse, NASDAQ OMX Nordic Clearing has power of assessment that provides the ability to collect additional funds from its clearing members to cover a defaulting member's remaining obligations up to the limits established under the terms of the clearinghouse rules.
-The power of assessment corresponds to 100% of the clearing member's aggregate contribution to the financial market's and commodities market's default funds.
+To further strengthen the contingent financial resources of the clearinghouse, Nasdaq Nordic Clearing has power of assessment that provides the ability to collect additional funds from its clearing members to cover a defaulting member's remaining obligations up to the limits established under the terms of the clearinghouse rules.
+The power of assessment corresponds to 100% of the clearing member's aggregate contribution to the financial, commodities and seafood market's default funds.